promises-aplus/promises-spec/promises-a-plus.md

 ## Specific

-A promise is an object or function that defines a `then` method that accepts at least 2 arguments:
+A promise is an object or function that defines a `then` method that accepts the following two arguments:

     promise.then(fulfilled, broken)